-FINDING → This is an operation issue and does not meet the definition of Unmet Transit Need, since service already exists.
-However, that being said, although not an unmet need, the idea will be given consideration.
+FINDING \rightarrow This is an operations issue and does not meet the definition of Unmet Transit Need, since service already exists in these areas.
+This request to modify existing service is being looked at in-depth with the Route Optimization Study.